libgamera/GAMERA/docs/time_dependent_modeling.md

 - ambient density
 - source injection luminosity
 - expansion velocity and radius

-For more complicated parameters, the method of applying time-dependency is different:
-- Very similar to the steps above is the treatment for energy-independent but time-dependent particle escape time:
+- a small difference for time-dependent but energy-independent particle escape times:
 ```
 t_esc_0 = 1000 * gp.yr_to_sec
 t_esc = t_esc_0 * (time_steps / t_ref) ** 0.5
 t_esc_lookup = zip(time_steps)
 fp.SetTimeDependentEscapeTime(t_esc_lookup)
 ```
+## energy-independent parameters
+For energy-dependent parameters, the method of applying time-dependency is different:
-If the escape time depends also on energy, also the spectral shape can be made to change with time, see [here](particle_escape.md).
+- If the particle escape time scale depends both on energy and time, also the spectral shape can be made to change with time, see [here](particle_escape.md).

-- CurrentlyTime-dependent radiation fields are only possible via an iterative approach.
-There is an [extra tutorial on iterating](iteration.md).

-- Apart from the injection luminosity `GAMERA` can also handle time-dependent spectral shapes of the injection spectrum, see [this tutorial](tt.md)
+- If not only the injection spectrum normalisation (luminosity) but also its spectral shape, this can be modeled [following these steps](tt.md)

-- Currently time-changing radiation fields are only possible via an iterative approach.
+- Currently time-dependent radiation fields are only possible via an iterative approach.
 There is an [extra tutorial on iterating](iteration.md).

 A working script can be found [here](particles_time_dep.py), which will output the following plots: